yourdevkalki/arbitrum-vibekit/examples/typescript/lending-agent/README.md

-A small demo for interacting with an lending chatbot using Ember SDK.
+A small demo for interacting with an AAVE chatbot using Ember SDK.

 # Setup